Extreme events in dynamical systems and random walkers: A review: Experiments on extreme events

 \section{Experiments on extreme events}

-Extreme events as natural calamities are mostly talked about by planners and researchers due to their huge impact.
+Planners and researchers mostly talk about extreme events as natural calamities due to their huge impact.
 For a long, they have been analyzed statistically from recorded data such as locational variation of rainfall and temperature, which has been used for studies of flood \cite{gumbel2012statistics}.
 However, those events are difficult to be reproduced in laboratory experiments due to the lack of models and high dimensional character.
 On the other hand, devastating giant waves in the high sea, as reported by the seamen, are almost mythical until their existence has been found in the mid-nineties \cite{hopkin2004sea}.
-These are recorded as a large size wave in the North Sea from oil platforms\ \cite{kharif2003physical} in 1995 as shown in Fig.\ \ref{fig_40}(a).
+These are recorded as a large size wave in the North Sea from oil platforms\ \cite{kharif2003physical} in 1995, as shown in Fig.\ \ref{fig_40}(a).
 It immediately attracted the attention of oceanographers and physicists, who called those events as ocean rogue waves.
-The nonlinear processes that are involved in the origin of rogue waves have been explored theoretically using the nonlinear Schr\"odinger equation \cite{akhmediev2009rogue}.
-The first laboratory experiment on extreme events called as optical rogue waves by analogy with the ocean rogue wave as solitary large-amplitude events reported \cite{solli2007optical} in an optical fiber in 2007.
+The nonlinear processes involved in the origin of rogue waves have been explored theoretically using the nonlinear Schr\"odinger equation \cite{akhmediev2009rogue}.
+The first laboratory experiment on extreme events called as optical rogue waves by analogy with the ocean rogue wave as solitary large amplitude events reported \cite{solli2007optical} in an optical fiber in 2007.
 Experimental results are confirmed in numerical studies of the nonlinear Schr\"odinger equation.
 A series of simple experiments on extreme events have started in semiconductor laser \cite{bonatto2011deterministic, zamora2013rogue}, extended microcavity laser \cite{selmi2016spatiotemporal}, liquid crystals \cite{clerc2016extreme} and electronic circuits \cite{kingston2017extreme, cavalcante2013predictability, mishra2018dragon} in the laboratory.
 The results are also simulated by deterministic nonlinear dynamical models.
 These simple experiments mainly recreate the temporal dynamics of extreme events.
 Occasional large intensity pulses arrive in a long run and lie in the tail of non-Gaussian distribution of all events.